-Aside from an obvious aesthetic upgrade, houseplants offer myriad benefits, including naturally filtering the air, boosting your mood and enhancing concentration.
+Consider yourself a plant mom or dad?
+If you answered yes, you came to the right place.
+Aside from an obvious aesthetic upgrade, houseplants offer myriad benefits, including naturally filtering the air, boosting your mood, and enhancing concentration.
 If you spend a lot of time in your kitchen, it’s a natural place to add some greenery.
-But due to fluctuating temperatures, the kitchen isn’t the most hospitable environment to houseplants.
+But due to fluctuating temperatures, the kitchen isn’t the most hospitable environment for houseplants.
 In other words – if they can’t take the heat, get them out of the kitchen!
 For the best results, add some of these plants to your kitchen.

 1. Indoor Herb Garden

 What better place to grow an herb garden than the kitchen window?
-Simply snip the fresh herbs when you need them to spice up a dish!
+Snip the fresh herbs when you need them to spice up a dish!
 An herb garden adds interest to a windowsill.
 If planting herbs together, take care not to add any herbs that will take over the space, such as mint or lemon balm.
-Some of the best herbs for container gardening are basil, rosemary, thyme, cilantro, parsley and sage.
-Research how large the plants will grow when deciding how many to place in one planter.
+Some of the best herbs for container gardening are basil, rosemary, thyme, cilantro, parsley, and sage.
+You can research how large the plants will grow when deciding how many to place in one planter.

 Burn yourself in the kitchen?
 Having a medicinal herb on hand to soothe the pain will help!
 To use aloe, cut off a lower leaf near the stalk, split the leaf lengthwise and rub the gel directly on a burn.
 No green thumb, no problem!
 Aloe is extremely easy to grow and hard to kill, meaning it can stand up to the kitchen test.